Buffon, Ramos and the 10 worst PSG transfers of all time

 It looked like bad business on PSG’s part but proved spectacularly bad business as Jese played just nine Ligue 1 games in his first full season at the club and returned a single goal, a penalty.

-The rest of his PSG stay was spent on a series of loan deals.
-The fact he is now playing in the Segunda Division with Las Palmas speaks volumes.
+The rest of his PSG stay was spent on a series of loan deals and he is now playing in Turkey after a stint with Segunda Division side Las Palmas.

 Thilo Kehrer – €28m from Schalke, 2018